 A mass noun, also known as a non-count or uncountable noun, is a type of noun that does not have an individualized form.
 Mass nouns refer to things that are generally too large or abstract to be counted as single items, such as air, water, furniture and music.
 They often cannot take a plural form and instead take singular verbs.

 Examples of mass nouns include clothing, knowledge, wealth and advice.
-In this article we will explore the different types of mass nouns and how they are used in grammar and linguistics.
+In this article we will explore what is a mass noun, its different types and how they are used in grammar and linguistics.
 We will also look at common mistakes when using mass nouns so you can avoid making them yourself.

 What is a Mass Noun?